kokushta/CLI-Minify/readme.md

 2. Make it global: `cp build/minify.phar /usr/local/bin/minify && sudo chmod +x /usr/local/bin/minify`
 3. Create a minify.ini on your project.
 Follow the sample file.
 4. Run `minify`

+## Build from Source

+1. Clone or download the repo and `cd` into it
+2. Run: `php build.php`
+3. Follow the installation guide above

 ## Rouad Map